dafer660/Capstone/backend/README.md

 ### Production

-- If the app is already created and the Postgres Database is already present as add-on in your app, simply run ``heroku pg:psql <DB NAME> --app <APP NAME> < default.sql`` and it will generate the same default data.
+- If the app is already created and the Postgres Database is already present as add-on in your app, simply run ``heroku pg:psql <DB NAME> --app <APP NAME> < casting.sql`` and it will generate the same default data.

 - In the case you don't have a Postgres database attached to your app, you can do so by running the following command ``heroku addons:attach heroku-postgresql -a <APP_NAME>``.